 - An Annual Summer Festival, Oxford Street, W1.

-- Regular lunchtime concert series featuring young artists at venues such as St James Piccadilly, St Martin-in-the-Fields, Regent Hall, and the Foundling Museum, featuring outstanding young artists and acclaimed interpreters.
+- Regular lunchtime concert series featuring young artists at venues such as St James’s Piccadilly, St Martin-in-the-Fields, Regent Hall, and St Barnabas Millennium Hall featuring outstanding young artists and acclaimed interpreters.

-Society publications include regular newsletters, distributed to members several times a year, and an annual journal, Arietta.
+Society publications include regular newsletters, distributed to members two times a year, and Arietta.
 The newsletter contains information about events and reports, while the journal Arietta features articles by renowned scholars and interviews with leading concert artists, as well as reviews and news.